 ShaftNet, in its current incarnation, has been around since December 1997.
 However, it lived and died several times since the concept congealed sometime near the end of 1996.

-While we used to have multiple OC3s and an Internet2 feed, now it's leeching off of a business-class Cable modem with a 2Mbps uplink.
-That said, it's pretty reliable, except during the occasional hurricane.
+Shaftnet started with multiple OC3s and an Internet2 feed courtesy of Georgia Tech, but now it's leeching off of a municipial fiber connection with a >100Mpbs uplink.
+It's pretty reliable, except during the occasional hurricane.

-Yes, nightly backups are performed, and kept for two weeks.
-We're protected against hardware failure (yay RAID) and accidental data loss, but if the building burns down with the backups, we're hosed.
-Hey, if the data's that important to you, you have multiple copies, right?
+Yes, nightly off-site backups are performed, and kept for four weeks.
+We're protected against hardware failure (yay RAID) and accidental data loss, but nothing is guaranteed -- if the data's that important to you, you have multiple copies, right?
 Right?

 ShaftNet is a full-fledged UNIX server, providing shell accounts and a plethora of Internet services including http, dns, and e-mail.